Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/lighting/lights.md

 ### Timeline Pulse Animation

-The easiest way you can create a pulsating light effect is to utilize timeline animations.
-The most simple animation would be something that moves from the starting value to another value and then back to the beginning for a basic pulsating light.
+The easiest way you can create a pulsating light effect is to utilize timeline animations on the **Intensity** property of the light source.
+We generally recommend animating the **Intensity** rather than the **Radius** of your light sources, as this will result in the most natural looking results.
 If you have not worked with timeline animations already, we would recommend that you read the introductory tutorial on timeline animations first before you continue:

 * [Timeline Animation Introduction](/scene/timeline/introduction)

+The most simple pulse effect can be achieved by creating a timeline animation that takes the intensity from a value of 1.00 to 2.00 and then back to 1.00.
+However, in our example we want to achieve more of a flickering effect that mimics a fire source.

-In the case of light, you can either change the **Intensity** or the **Radius** of a light.
-In our example, we will attach a timeline animation to the **Intensity** property of the light by first selecting the light source and then clicking on the cogwheel icon next to **Intensity**.
+To get started, we attach a timeline animation to the **Intensity** property of the light by first selecting the light source and then clicking on the cogwheel icon next to **Intensity**.
 From there, we select **Bind Timeline Animation** and create a new timeline animation with a duration of 4 seconds.

-For our example, we want to mimic a flickering of a fire source.
-This can be best achieved by having seemingly random changes in intensity.
+To achieve something akin to a seemingly randomly flickering light, we want to change the value of the light **intensity** erratically up and down.
 We start the first frame of the timeline animation at an intensity value of exactly **1.00** and then proceed to create upwards and downwards movements with varying intensities from **0.1** to **2.0** every few frames of the animation.
 It's important that both the first and last frame of the timeline animation have a value of 1 so that the transition is smooth.

 Once the animation is done, we move the light source slightly off the visible area of the wallpaper to give the perception of a burning fire being off-screen.